The Story of The Lightbox Café

 Finally August arrived.
 With most of the hard work done, it was time for a soft opening, which happened on the 17th.

-But then, just as business started to grow, the wildfires began all over California bringing smoke and misery to our fair city, forcing us to go on temporary hiatus from October 5th.
+And just as the business started to grow, the wildfires began all over California bringing smoke and misery to our fair city, which forced us to go on temporary hiatus from October 5th.